A women’s clinic run by two generations of women braces for the post-Roe era - The Boston Globe

 Advertisement

 After the Supreme Court on Friday overturned the fundamental right to abortion established nearly 50 years ago in Roe v.
-Wade, abortion clinics like this one in states where, at least for now, the procedure remains legal are even more on edge.
+Wade, abortion clinics like this one in states where the procedure remains legal are even more on edge.

 Michigan is one of several states that have unenforced pre-Roe abortion bans that will now likely become a target in determining if access remains legal.
 A Michigan lower court judge in May froze a 1931 law not in effect that criminalizes abortion, but antiabortion groups are fighting to have the injunction tossed.